Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Have you ever been charged with a felony (even if adjudication was withheld)?

-2. Submit a criminal history record that that will be evaluated to be considered for admission
+2. Submit a criminal history record that will be evaluated and considered for admission.

-After the application is received, a decision is made by appropriate Admissions Officer and the Director to determine if the file warrants further review by the Disciplinary Review Board.
+After the application is received, the appropriate Admissions Officer and Director determine if the file warrants further review by the Disciplinary Review Board.

 If further review is required, the applicant must provide the following:

-2. A copy of the criminal history record
+2. A copy of the criminal history record; and

 Additional Resources

-The Department of Campus Safety and Security at Florida Agricultural & Mechanical University (FAMU) was chosen amount a small group of state university police departments to receive recognition from the Commission for Florida Law Enforcement Accreditation (CFA) for initial accreditation status.
-The accreditation process involved an independent inspection of departmental policies and procedures, the review of written documentation and agency operations, interviews with personnel, and facility inspections to ensure compliance with the accreditation standards set by the CFA.
+The Department of Campus Safety and Security at FAMU was chosen among a small group of state university police departments to receive recognition from the Commission for Florida Law Enforcement Accreditation (CFA) for initial accreditation status.
+Members of the FAMU Police are responsible for maintaining public safety on campus, as well as collaborating with local and state law enforcement for any allegations of student misconduct or violation of law.

 Department of Campus Safety & Security